DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 * output [PolicyDefinition](#policydefinition)

 ### PolicyDefinitions_CreateOrUpdateAtManagementGroup
-Creates or updates a policy definition at management group level.
+This operation creates or updates a policy definition in the given management group with the given name.

 ```js